SourcePointUSA/android-cmp-app/docs-reactnative/README-REACTNATIVE.md

 WIP - [The Classic Integration](ANDROID_CLASSIC_INTEGRATION.md) is the traditional way for integration our SDK using the ReactNative main Activity.

+The Classic Integration offer better performance than the Soft Integration.

 # Ios Integration
 From the Ios side, the [integration](IOS_INTEGRATION.md) is performed using a custom ViewController which make the process easy and straightforward.